 Available for: Visa B2B Connect

+The Receive Payout Notification API enables receiving financial institution/receiving participant to receives a notification indicating that a payment is being routed to them.
 The receiving financial institution/receiving participant reviews the payout details.
 If there are any issues, such as the beneficiary’s account being closed, they can reject the payout request.
 When rejecting a request, an action reason code and additional details explaining the reason for rejection must be provided.
+If the receiving financial institution/receiving participant accepts the payout notification, the transaction proceeds, and the funds are credited to the beneficiary’s account.
+The receiving financial institution/receiving participant can send a confirmation via the API to notify that the funds have been successfully credited to the beneficiary’s account.

 The FX API provides Visa rates for global currencies.